From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Frontend

 \subsection{Setup page}

-Long-term storage of telemetry traces like the M100 dataset \cite{m100nature} from Cineca hosted in Zenodo often requires data sharding and chunking.
-For instance, the M100 dataset is split into subsets spanning 31 months, amounting to a total of 49.9 TB in uncompressed form.
-The setup page hides the complexity of locating and downloading the individual subsets.
+Long-term storage of large-scale IoT datasets often requires sharding and chunking due to the substantial size and complexity of the data.
+Such datasets are typically divided into multiple subsets to facilitate manageable access and download \cite{m100nature,belarbi2025gothamdataset2025reproducible,mbc1_1h68_22}.

-Figure~\ref{fig:setup_page} shows the setup page for the M100 telemetry traces, which consists of three sections: (i) a checkbox list for each subset of the M100 dataset, displaying all 31 subsets along with their respective storage requirements as present in the Zenodo data repository; (ii) a download area for the selected subsets, where a download button automatically appears for each chosen subset.
-When clicked, these buttons send a download request to the Zenodo API to retrieve the corresponding data; and (iii) a confirmation section with checkboxes to verify that the data has been downloaded.
-The user can choose between “I have downloaded the selected data”, confirming the necessary prerequisites to proceed to the main page, or “I already have the required data,” for those who have previously downloaded the datasets.
-Once confirmed, the user can proceed to the main page by clicking the “Continue” button.
+This setup page simplifies the process of locating and retrieving these subsets by presenting three main sections: (i) a checklist displaying all available subsets of the selected IoT dataset, along with relevant metadata such as size and time span; (ii) a download area where, upon selection, a download button appears for each chosen subset, allowing users to initiate data retrieval requests from the underlying data repository; and (iii) a confirmation section where users verify that the required data has been downloaded, either by confirming “I have downloaded the selected data” or “I already have the required data” if previously obtained.
+Users who intend to interact with the IoT datalake endpoint directly may bypass the download process by selecting the latter confirmation option; however, this requires prior configuration of the IoT datalake connection parameters.
+Once confirmation is provided, users can proceed to the main page by clicking the “Continue” button.